Ellwood Marine Terminal Restoration s’ o’ hil xus (Bear Spring)

 Congressional District: 24

-Ellwood Marine Terminal is a 19 acre site that will be restored to historic landforms after removal of tanks, pipes, buildings, and the soil is remediated and regraded.
-The area will restore the high point on Ellwood Mesa and reconnect the natural seep to the Dune Pond and vernal pools.
-Plant communities to be restored include a seasonal wetland, perennial native grassland, vernal pools, coastal sage scrub, oak woodland and mixed woodland.
+Ellwood Marine Terminal is a 19 acre site on the UCSB Campus that has had the oil and gas infrastructure removed and the soils remediated.
+The site has been regraded to restore the primary historic landforms and to protect wetlands.
+The site is the high point on Ellwood Mesa and the project will reconnect the natural seep to the Dune Pond on COPR.
+Plant communities to be restored include seasonal wetlands, perennial native grassland, coastal sage scrub, oak woodland and mixed woodland.
 Benches will be installed along an overlook trail to invite the public to this open space.
 A working relationship with coastal members of the Chumash will be maintained to allow for ceremonies and gatherings in support of their cultural revitalization.
+Together we have selected the name s’ o’ hil xus (Bear Spring) as the Chumash name for the site.
+Interpretive themes are being developed collaboratively to honor the heritage of the Chumash from this region.